-J. Marshall Shepherd is an associate professor at the University of Georgia, Athens (UGA), where he conducts research, advising, and teaching in atmospheric sciences, climatology, water-cycle processes, and urban climate systems.
+J. Marshall Shepherd.
+Dr. Shepherd is an Associate Professor at the University of Georgia, Athens (UGA), where he conducts research, advising and teaching in atmospheric sciences, climatology, water-cycle processes, and urban climate systems.
 He joined UGA's Department of Geography's Atmospheric Sciences Program in January 2006.
 Prior to joining the UGA faculty, Dr. Shepherd spent 12 years as a research meteorologist in the Earth-Sun Division at NASA-Goddard Space Flight Center.
 Dr. Shepherd also served as a member of the United Nations World Meterological Organization steering team on aerosols and precipitation, and was contributing author on the 2007 IPCC Fourth Assessment Report.
-In 2004

-Dr. Shepherd received a Presidential Early Career Award for Scientists and Engineers at the White House.
-He was made a fellow of the American Meterological Society in 2009.
+In 2004 Dr. Shepherd received a PECASE Award at the White House.
+He was made a Fellow of the American Meterological Society in 2009.
 Dr. Shepherd is currently a member of the NASA Precipitation Measurement Missions Science team and the NOAA Climate Working Group.
 He is editor of the Journal of Applied Meteorology and Climatology and the climatogy section of Geography Compass.

-Charles F. Wald retired from the U.S. Air Force as a four-star general with more than 35 years of service and more than 3,600 flying hours and 430 combat hours as a command pilot.
-General Wald is director and senior advisor to aerospace and defense industry for Deloitte Services, LLP.
+Charles F. Wald.
+General Wald retired from the U.S. Air Force as a four-star general with more than 35 years of service and more than 3,600 flying hours and 430 combat hours as a command pilot.
+General Wald is Director and Senior Advisor to Aerospace and Defense Industry for Deloitte Services, LLP.
 In this role, he is responsible for providing senior leadership in strategy and relationships with defense contractors and Department of Defense program executives.
 He is a subject matter specialist in weapons procurement and deployment, counterterrorism, national energy, and international security policy.
-General Wald has received major military awards and decorations, including the Defense Distinguished Service Medal, the Defense Superior Service Medal, and the Distinguished Flying Cross.
-A graduate of North Dakota State University, he received a master's degree in international relations from Troy University.
+General Wald has received major military awards and decorations, including the Defense Distinguished Service Medal, the Defense Superior Service Medal and the Distinguished Flying Cross.
+A graduate of North Dakota State University, received a master's degree in international relations from Troy University.
 He also completed coursework at Harvard University and the National War College and has been awarded an Honorary Doctor of Law degree from North Dakota State University.
 General Wald served as a member of the military advisory board for the 2008 Center for Naval Analyses report entitled National Security and the Threat of Climate Change.

-Dr. David Whelan (NAE) is vice president, deputy general manager, Advanced Systems and chief scientist, Integrated Defense Systems, at the Boeing Company.
+Dr. David Whelan (NAE).
+Dr. Whelan is Vice President, Deputy General Manager, Advanced Systems and Chief Scientist, Integrated Defense Systems, at the Boeing Company.
 His areas of expertise include defense research, development, and enabling technologies such as autonomous vehicles and space-based moving target indicator radar systems.
-Prior to joining Boeing, he served as director of the Tactical Technology Office at the Defense Advanced Research Projects Agency.
+Prior to joining Boeing, he served as Director of the Tactical Technology Office at the Defense Advanced Research Projects Agency.
 His high-technology development experience includes roles as a research physicist for the Lawrence Livermore National Laboratory and as a lead engineer at Northrop Grumman.
 Dr. Whelan has served on numerous scientific boards and advisory committees, including the Defense Science Board, the Air Force Scientific Advisory Board, and the NRC Committee on Research, Development and Acquisition Options for U.S. Special Operations Command.
-Dr. Whelan is vice chair of the NRC's Naval Studies Board.
-He also serves as a member of the NRC's America's Climate Choices: Panel on Advancing the Science of Climate Change.
+Dr. Whelan is a member of the National Academy of Engineering and is vice chair of the NRC's Naval Studies Board.
+He also serves as a member of the NRC's Americas Climate Choices: Panel on Advancing the Science of Climate Change.